3MaheshKadam/3MaheshKadam/README.md

     <img src="https://github-profile-trophy.vercel.app/?username=3maheshkadam" alt="3maheshkadam" />
   </a>
 </p>
-🔭 I’m currently working on Employee Task Management
+🔭 I’m currently learning Python SQL

-🌱 I’m currently learning NEXT-JS
+🌱 I’m also exploring devops concepts

-👨‍💻 All of my projects are available at https://mahesh-portfollio.netlify.app/
+👨‍💻 All of my projects are available at https://portfollio-five-bay.vercel.app/

-💬 Ask me about React, Node.js, Express.js, MongoDB

 📫 How to reach me maheshkadam9298@gmail.com